vierageorge/djangoHelloWorld/README.md

 ### Working with static files
 Created file and respective folders for the path **mysite/polls/static/polls/style.css** and added there the code for stylesheet.
 Also,  modified **mysite/polls/template/polls/index.html** to reference the static stylesheet.
 Also added an image **mysite/polls/static/polls/images/background.gif** and referenced it in the stylesheet.

+### Customizing the Admin page
+First, some changes were made to **polls/admin.py** in order to modify how the Add Question view's UX is configured.
+So that the look and feel of the admin page was also modified, a folder **mysite/templates** was created and referenced on the TEMPLATES setting of **mysite/settings.py**.
+Inside it was created folder **admin** and copyied **base_site.html** from django source code.
+Finally, this file is modified in order in order to change the title of the admin page.

 ## Testing
 Code for testing was placed in **polls/tests.py**.
 Tests were added for models and for methods.
 After that, tests must be run using:
 ```